J. Kiffin Penry Epilepsy MiniFellow Network

 SELECTION CRITERIA

-The Epilepsy MiniFellowship targets the neurologist who has a sincere desire to learn and a commitment to the field of epilepsy and wishes to further their expertise in this field.
-Ideally, a candidate for the MiniFellowship should spend at least 20 percent of his/her time in the diagnosis, treatment and management of seizures and have an interest and potential as an "educator" in the field of epilepsy.
-Each candidate is reviewed with respect to unique qualifications, and epilepsy fellows are strongly considered.
+The Epilepsy MiniFellowship is offered exclusively to Epilepsy Fellows.
+Candidates should have a strong commitment to the field of epilepsy and a sincere desire further their expertise in this field.
+The ideal candidate for the MiniFellowship should plan to devote a significant portion of their practice to the diagnosis, treatment and management of seizures, and have an interest and potential as an "educator" in the field of epilepsy.
+Each candidate is reviewed with respect to unique qualifications.

 APPLICATION PROCESS